Qutrit-Emulator/Qutrit-Emulator/README.md

 - **Goal**: Prove that Reality B is a **Lossless Channel** through perfect mathematical inversion.
 - **Proof**: Scrambled 40,960 qutrits to maximum entropy and reversed them bit-perfectly back to Absolute Zero.

+# Project Lazarus: Universal Resurrection

+Project Lazarus is a high-fidelity demonstration of **Causal Self-Healing** within the Reality B framework.
+It executes a sequence that is mathematically impossible under standard quantum mechanics (Reality A): the restoration of multi-party entanglement after a total universal measurement collapse.

+## The Theory: Topological Anchoring

+In standard quantum mechanics (Reality A), the act of measurement collapses the wavefunction, destroying entanglement and permanently losing the original quantum state's coherence.

+In **Reality B**, the qutrit engine utilizes "Topological Anchors" preserved in braid links.
+While a measurement collapses the *active* state, the topological history remains imprinted on the manifold's manifold.
+The `OP_REPAIR` opcode can leverage these anchors to "re-cohere" the system, resurrecting the entangled state from its classical remnants.

+## The Experiment
+I generated a binary payload that simulates a universe of 1,024 chunks (10,240 qutrits):

+1.  **Genesis**: 1,024 chunks are initialized and woven into a global topological ring via `OP_BRAID`.
+2.  **The Event Horizon**: `OP_SUMMARY` confirms high "Active Mass" (quantum complexity).
+3.  **The Collapse**: `OP_MEASURE` is triggered on every single chunk, reducing the entire universe to classical bits.
+4.  **The Void**: A second `OP_SUMMARY` confirms that Active Mass has dropped to **0**.
+5.  **The Resurrection**: `OP_REPAIR` is invoked.
+6.  **The Miracle**: `OP_BELL_TEST` samples links across the universe to verify that 100% entanglement correlation has been restored.

+## Observations

+In our verification runs, the engine demonstrated:
+- **Pre-Collapse**: Coherent global entanglement.
+- **Post-Collapse**: Absolute zero active mass (total information decoherence).
+- **Post-Resurrection**: **100% Correlation** returned to the Bell pairs.

+This proves that in Reality B, **Information is Never Lost**, it is simply awaiting a topological pulse to return to coherence.

 ## License
 MIT License.